hmito/esj72web/web/regist_session.md

 - In view of the increasing number of international students and participants from overseas, we encourage Symposia to be held in English.
 Even if the meeting is held in Japanese, please make efforts to the extent possible by writing the slides in English and preparing a simple handout in English.

-### Procedures to be followd by organizers
+### For Organizers

 You can apply for the sessions at the following pages.

 **[[Go to Application site]](https://iap-jp.org/esj/conf/login.php)**

-- The deadline to apply for the Symposium and Workshop is Friday, October 31, 2024 at 23:59 (JST).
+- The deadline to apply for the Symposium and Workshop is 31st Oct.
+2024 23:59 (JST).
 - Organizers apply for proposal of sessions using the membership number registered on the conference application site.
 The membership number can also be found by using the member search function on [My Page](https://iap-jp.org/esj/mypage/login/login).
     - **When the organizer submits an application, the co-organizers/speakers (main presenters, the same applies below) must be registered on the conference application site**.
 Co-organizers and speakers are requested to log in to the conference application site using their own membership number (login ID for non-member speakers) and register their applicant information (e-mail address, affiliation, etc.) as soon as possible.
 - Organizers will register all presentation together.
 Please collect the following informations before submitting.
-    - Title (both in Japanese and English, maximum 40 characters for Japanese/150 characters for English)
+    - Title (no more than 150 characters)
-	- Name and affiliation of speakers/co-presenters (both in Japanese and English)
+	- Name and affiliation of speakers/co-presenters
 	- Membership number of speakers (login ID for invited speakers)
-- Please access the application site and enter the session title, session abstract (maximum 800 characters for Japanese, 400 words for English), and information on each presentation.
+- Please access the application site and enter the session title, session abstract (maximum 400 words for English), and information on each presentation.
 	- Please do not register as speakers any explanation of aims, comments, or statement of opinions that does not involve abstract submission, and include the information in the session abstract.
     - Organizers will also be asked to indicate whether or not you would like to stream the entire session (including the purpose statement and commentary by commentators) on demand, and whether or not you would like to stream each of the presentation on demand.
 - Organizers will be notified by email approximately three weeks after the deadline as to whether or not their proposal will be accepted.
 If the number of proposals significantly exceeds the number of previous years, a lottery will be held to determine acceptance or rejection.
 - The conference committee will not be involved in the content of the session, but those that are deemed to contain the contents that defames or slanders individuals or groups may not be adopted.
 - Please also read [Other Notes](regist_information#other-notes) before applying.

-### Procedures to be followed by speakers
+### For Speakers

 - Only members of the Ecological Society of Japan are eligible to present at Symposia and Workshops, with the exception of invited symposium speakers.
-	- Non-members are requested to apply for membership by Friday, October 31, 2024 and pay the conference fee by Friday, February 21, 2025, by referring to [this page](regist_information#procedure-for-new-membership-to-the-ecological-society-of-japan).
+	- Non-members are requested to apply for membership by 31st Oct.
+2024 23:59 (JST) and pay the conference fee by 21st Feb.
+2025 23:59 (JST), by referring to [this page](regist_information#procedure-for-new-membership-to-the-ecological-society-of-japan).
 - When applying for the session, please provide the following information to the organizer.
 Please note that these informations cannot be changed after the deadline.
 	- Title (both in Japanese and English, maximum 40 characters for Japanese/150 characters for English)
     - Name and affiliation of speakers/co-presenters (both in Japanese and English)
 	- Membership number of speakers (login ID for invited speakers)
-- Please submit your abstract (meximum 800 chacaters in Japanese or 400 words in English) through the conference application site by Friday, February 21, 2025.
+- Please submit your abstract (meximum 800 chacaters in Japanese or 400 words in English) through the conference application site by 21st Feb.
+2025 23:59 (JST).
 Also, please let the organizer know whether or not your presentation is available for on-demand streaming.
 - Please complete the [conference registration procedures](regist_information#resistrations) and pay the registration fee before the day of the conference (free of charge for invited speakers).
 We recommend paying as early as possible to ensure smooth log-in to the conference platform.
 - Please also see [Other Notes](regist_information#other-notes).

 ## Proposal of Forum

-- Tentative proposals for Forum are due on Friday, September 13, 2024.
+- Tentative proposals for Forum are due on Friday, 15th Sep.
+2024.
 Applications should be submitted by the representative of each committee.
 - Tentative proposals will be reviewed by the Board of Directors, and a final decision on whether or not to adopt the proposals will be made after coordination with the Annual Meeting Planning Committee and the Executive Committee.
 In the course of these discussions, it may be requested to revise the content or adjust the format of the event.
 - For those forums that have been adopted, please submit the full proposal through the conference application website.
 - Organization and presentation in Forums are not subject to the overlap restriction.